 That's partially because the risk of miscarriages is significantly reduced at that point.
 This timing also corresponds with when many women start to “show."

-However, if you have an important deal, project or performance review, you may want to consider telling your manager afterwards, as some women say it can help to have a little momentum at your back before making the announcement.
+However, if you have an important deal, project or performance review, you may want to consider telling your manager afterward, as some women say it can help to have a little momentum at your back before making the announcement.
 Just be careful about waiting too long: There's a lot to cover for in your absence and you'll want to make sure you empower your boss and coworkers with sufficient time to plan.

-4. Do it in person + be up-front + brief.
+4. Do it in person.
+Be upfront + brief.

 This meeting is the first time you'll be telling your boss you're pregnant, but it's not the last time you'll be talking about it with them.

 If at all possible, you should tell your manager the news face-to-face, if for no other reason than to gauge their reaction.

 In this initial conversation, tell your boss that you will share a plan about your maternity leave (if any), and try to defer details about dates and other logistics until another time.
 This gives you more space to consider how your work life and personal life are developing in the coming months.